The Hue and Cry After Cupid: The show

 The principal masquers, nobles and gentlemen of the Court, appeared in the guise of the twelve signs of the Zodiac; the men, five English and seven Scottish courtiers, were The Duke of Lennox, the Earls of Arundel, Montgomery, and Pembroke, the Lords D'Aubigny, De Walden, Hay, and Sanquhar, the Master of Mar, Sir John Kennedy, Sir Robert Rich, and a Mr. Erskine.
 Their Zodiac was supported by a cast of mythical figures that included Venus, Cupid, the Graces, Hymen, and Vulcan, among others.
 The musicians were priests of Hymen, while Cyclops beat time with their hammers.

 The set for the masque was noteworthy in that it may well have been the first instance in which the proscenium arch was employed in British theatre.
 Within the arch, the initial set took the form of a large red cliff (suggesting "Radcliff"); clouds broke over it to reveal the chariot of Venus.
 The red cliff split open (a trademark Inigo Jones effect) to display a silver sphere that held the masquers, who emerged to perform four dances.
 Contemporary accounts state that the "singular brave masque" and the general dancing that followed lasted till three o'clock in the morning.

 The twelve principal masquers reported spent £300 each on their costumes of carnation and silver.

+Reception

+John Chamberlain gave a favorable report of the masque in a letter to Dudley Carleton.
+He described one dance as a "matachina", a kind of sword play.
+The signs of zodiac "played their parts more gravely, being very gracefully attired".